-- 1. All accessory structures and ADUs shall use the same building materials as the existing primary dwelling unit on the lot by incorporating the same or similar architectural features, building materials, and color as the primary dwelling unit on the property.
+- 1. All accessory structures and ADUs shall blend with the existing primary dwelling unit on the lot and neighborhood residences by incorporating the same or similar architectural features, building materials, and color as the primary dwelling unit on the property.
+ADUs shall use the same building materials as the existing primary dwelling unit on the lot by incorporating the same or similar architectural features, building materials, and color as the primary dwelling unit on the property.
 These features shall include roofing material, roof design, fascia, exterior building finish, color, exterior doors and windows (including ratios of window dimensions [i.e., width to height] and window area to wall area), garage door, and architectural enhancements.
+If the accessory structure or ADU does not blend with the existing primary dwelling unit on the lot, the architectural features of the primary dwelling unit may be modified to modernize the structure, as long as the accessory structure or ADU architecturally blends with the modified primary dwelling unit, and both the accessory structure or ADU and the primary dwelling unit blend with neighborhood residences.
 If the accessory structure or ADU does not use the same building materials as the existing primary dwelling unit on the lot, the architectural features of the primary dwelling unit may be modified to modernize the structure, as long as the accessory structure or ADU maintains the same building materials as the modified primary dwelling unit. - 2.
-The exterior design of all accessory structures shall be in harmony with and maintain the scale of the neighborhood.
+The exterior design of all accessory structures and ADUs shall be in harmony with and maintain the scale of the neighborhood.
+The design of the ADU shall relate to the design of the primary dwelling unit and shall not visually dominate it or the surrounding properties.